ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.5.4.md

 **There may still be difficulties, such as:**

-- disagreements over the relative contribution of each business, and therefore how profits should be divided.
+- Disagreements over the relative contribution of each business, and therefore how profits should be divided.

-- different views on how decisions should be made and what the priorities are.
+- Different views on how decisions should be made and what the priorities are.

-- different views on whether and how to end the venture.
+- Different views on whether and how to end the venture.
 ## Vocabulary
 + Lay Off
 + Clause